IGCSE Directed Writing Explained: A Comprehensive Guide

 What is Directed Writing in CIE IGCSE?

-Directed writing in CIE IGCSE English is an exam task where candidates produce a written response to one or two stimulus texts, following specific instructions on purpose, audience, and format.
+The directed writing portion of CIE IGCSE English exam for the 2024-2026 syllabus requires candidates to produce a written response to one or two stimulus texts, following specific instructions on purpose, audience, and format.

 There are three purposes that CIE candidates will encounter: